vanHeemstraSystems/clip-studio-paint/300/200/100/100/200/200/README.md

 [Memo]

-·If you are using DEBUT or PRO, the maximum number you can set for [Number of cels] is 24.
+- If you are using DEBUT or PRO, the maximum number you can set for [Number of cels] is 24.
 It is not possible to set a larger number.

-·Some web services may have an image size or file size limit.
+- Some web services may have an image size or file size limit.
 We recommend checking this beforehand and setting [Width] and [Height] accordingly.

-·The size of images to be posted online is usually specified in px (pixels).
+- The size of images to be posted online is usually specified in px (pixels).

-·We recommend setting a resolution of 72dpi - 144dpi if you will post your moving illustration on a web service such as social media.
+- We recommend setting a resolution of 72dpi - 144dpi if you will post your moving illustration on a web service such as social media.